It4Anxiety/It4Anxiety.github.io/README.md

-# My blog
+# IT4Anxiety

-This is my portfolio made with the [hugo profile theme](https://github.com/gurusabarish/hugo-profile). <br>
-> You can consult it at the address : https://rakk0o.aphorya.fr/
+IT4Anxiety supports the implementation of innovative solutions with the objective of reducing the anxiety of patients suffering from mental disorders.
+More informations on this site : https://www.it4anxiety.eu/